Free Special Reports

 - Always determine eligibility.
 Once the employer has received a request for leave, the first rule in reducing abuse is to check FMLA eligibility at once.
 Before assuming an employee is eligible for FMLA leave, take the time to run the eligibility traps.
 Sometimes employers find themselves first granting FMLA leave, only to later realize that the employee was not eligible for leave.
 This includes getting a new certification for every new 12-month period an employee seeks/uses FMLA leave.

 - Certify, certify, certify.
 Employers should consistently require certification (and recertification) of the employee’s medical condition.
 This lets employees know the employer is tracking FMLA absences.
 Attach the employee’s job description or a list of their essential functions to the certification form so that the health care practitioner can accurately assess whether the employee is truly incapacitated from doing their specific job.
 Don’t be afraid to seek recertification if the employer learns information raising questions about the stated use of the leave.
 Be diligent in requiring employees to take leave that’s consistent with their medical certification; don’t make exceptions in sympathetic situations.
-On July 10, 2014, BLR will present a webinar, FMLA Certification: How to Use This Effective Tool to Curb Abuse, that will guide you through the ins and outs of FMLA certification and highlight just what you need to be aware of when dealing with employees on leave.
+On December 12, 2014, BLR will present a webinar, FMLA Certifications: Employer Do's and Don'ts for Reducing Fraud and Abuse , that will help you understand how to use medical certifications and identify fraud without putting your organization in legal jeopardy.

 - Don’t settle for marginal medical certifications.Require employees to provide satisfactory, detailed, and informative certifications as a condition of FMLA leave.
 If they don’t do so, the employer should follow up, using all of the tools allowed by the regulations – i.e., requiring the employee to correct the certification and following up with the doctor directly, if necessary and permitted.
 However, it is generally considered safer to leave the responsibility of obtaining a satisfactory medical certification with the employee.